artgenexyz/nft-contracts/contracts/extensions/onchain-art/README.md

 ## User Script

-Contract `OnchainArtStorageExtension` uses `scripty.sol` to fetch dependencies.
+Contract `ScriptyOnchainArt` uses `scripty.sol` to fetch dependencies.
 This contract is an onchain code storage used per-project.

 To generate hex version of your custom code, use same algorithm as for artgene.js: